-Appendix G: Copyright and Fair Use Policy
+Copyright and Fair Use Policy

 Copyright is the ownership and control of the intellectual property in original works of authorship.
-The laws of the United States (Title 17, United States Code) provide protection to the owner of copyright.
+The laws of the United States (Title 17, United States Code) provide protection to the owner of the copyright.
 This protection is available to both published and unpublished works.
-Public Law 94-553, section 6, generally gives the owner of copyright the exclusive right to, and to authorize others to: reproduce in copies, prepare derivative works, distribute copies, perform publicly, and display publicly the copyrighted work.
+Public Law 94-553, section 6, generally gives the owner of copyright the exclusive right to, and to authorize others to reproduce in copies, prepare derivative works, distribute copies, perform publicly, and display publicly the copyrighted work.

 Copyright law governs any print or non-print reproduction of copyrighted material.
-It is illegal for anyone to violate any of the rights provided by the copyright law to the owner of copyright.
-One major limitation, however, is the doctrine of "fair use".
-Whether use of copyrighted materials falls under the "fair use" exception depends on these four factors: purpose of the use, nature of the work, amount of copying, and effect of the copying on the potential value of the work.
-Another limitation can be a "compulsory license," which permits limited uses of copyrighted works in return for the payment of fees or royalties.
+It is illegal for anyone to violate any of the rights provided by the copyright law to the owner of the copyright.
+One major limitation, however, is the doctrine of "fair use."
+Whether the use of copyrighted materials falls under the "fair use" exception depends on these four factors: the purpose of the use, nature of the work, amount of copying, and effect of the copyrighted works in return for the payment of fees or royalties.